The Ludii Game Description Language is Universal: From Extensive-Form Games to L-GDL

 Firstly, we define a neutral \texttt{Marker0} piece type---which we use to keep track of the true game state that we are in during any given trajectory of play---as well as one \texttt{MarkerP} piece type for every player $1 \leq P \leq k$---which are used to reveal the correct information set to each player.
 This equipment is defined in the \texttt{equipment(\{$\dots$\})} section of the game description using \texttt{(piece "Marker" Neutral)} and \texttt{(piece "Marker" Each)}.

-Secondly, we construct the game board by defining a graph that contains $(k + 1)$ disconnected subgraphs, each consisting of $\vert \mathcal{S} \vert$ vertices that are connected to follow the same structure of the game tree $\mathcal{T}$ in $\mathcal{G}$.
-Hence, the game board contains a separate graph representation of the full game tree for each player (including the neutral player).
-Such a graph can be constructed manually using \texttt{(graph vertices:\{$\dots$\} edges:\{$\dots$\})}.
+Secondly, we construct the game board by defining a graph that contains $(k + 1) \times \vert \mathcal{S} \vert$ vertices.
+These may be thought of as representing $(k + 1)$ copies of the game tree $\mathcal{T}$ in $\mathcal{G}$, with $\vert \mathcal{S} \vert$ vertices per copy, although it is not necessary to also include the connectivity structure (i.e., the edges of the tree) in this graph.
+Hence, the game board consists of one large graph, which contains separate graph representations of the full game tree for each player (including the neutral player).
+Such a graph can be constructed manually using \texttt{(graph vertices:\{$\dots$\})}.
 Let $i$ denote the unique index of a state $s_i \in \mathcal{S}$.
 Then, in the graph for player $p$ (assume $p = 0$ for the nature player), the index of the node that corresponds to $s_i$ is given by $p \times \vert \mathcal{S} \vert + i$.
 Without loss of generality, we assume that the index of the initial game state is $0$.